benedfit/stylinpug/README.md

 ## Configuration file

 Options can be specified in a `.stylperjaderc` file ([see example](.stylperjaderc)).
 If no options have been specified, Stylperjade checks the current working directory to see if there is a `.stylperjaderc` file present.
-This can be overridden by setting `options.stylperjaderc` to the path of the desired configuration file:
+This can be overridden by setting `options.config` to the path of the desired configuration file:

 ```js
 var options = { stylperjaderc: '/path/to/.stylperjaderc' }